 Introduction of Everest Base Camp Trek

 The Everest Base Camp Trek is a memorable and once-in-a-lifetime adventure that takes you to the heart of the Himalayas.
-Perfect for first-time as well as seasoned trekkers, the journey combines thrill with magnificent views and a rich cultural experience.
+Covering the distance of 130 km (80 miles) round trip from Lukla, this classic trek is perfect for first-time as well as seasoned trekkers.
+The journey combines thrill with magnificent views and a rich cultural experience.
 Its moderately challenging trail leads you to the base of Mount Everest, the world’s highest mountain, at 8,848 meters above sea level.

 Everest is known as Sagarmatha in Nepal and Chomolungma in Tibet.
 You will begin the trek with an exhilarating mountain flight to Lukla.
 From here, you will traverse winding trails on rugged terrain.
 This trek follows the path taken by Tenzing Norgay and Sir Edmund Hillary, who were the first to climb the summit in 1953.
+Over the span of 12 Days, you will walk daily 8-5 km.
 It takes you through villages of the legendary Sherpa people like Namche Bazaar, Tengboche, Dingboche, Gorakshep, and others.
 Namche Bazaar is also famous as the “Sherpa Capital” and the region’s trading hub.
-Trekking through these villages and staying at the cozy teahouses offers a rich and immersive cultural experience.

 Similarly, during your EBC Trek, you will visit the ancient Tengboche Monastery, a spiritual hub of the Khumbu region.
-The trail adorned with mani walls, prayer wheels, stupas, and chortens provides a beautiful glimpse at the region’s rich spirituality.
-Likewise, the EBC Trekking trail also goes through the Sagarmatha National Park from Monjo.
+The EBC Trekking trail also goes through the Sagarmatha National Park from Monjo.
 It is an opportunity to witness the diverse and rare Himalayan flora and fauna.
-You will navigate your way through the adventurous route to Everest Base Camp at 5,364 m and Kalapatthar at 5,550 m.
+You will navigate your way through the adventurous route to Everest Base Camp at 5,364 m and Kala Patthar at 5,550 m.

 Is Solo Trekking to Everest Base Camp Possible?